walter-sharp/good_vibes/README.md

 > send good vibes

-3. If the skill is invoked successfully, it should send a request to your local web server.
+If the skill is invoked successfully, it should send a request to your local web server, this should in turn activate the satellite using the credentials you provided when running the app.
+If all goes well, a mesage should appear in the #satellite-alpha channel on Slack informing the Makers that good vibes are on the way.